 Hello,

-I am a Ph.D. student at the Faculty of Informatics, Masaryk University.
-I work at the ParaDiSe laboratory on RoFIs – small robots, which can self-assemble into larger robots (just like Replicators from Stargate).
+Currently, I am a Ph.D. student at the Faculty of Informatics, Masaryk University.
+I work at the ParaDiSe laboratory on RoFIs — small robots which can self-assemble into larger robots (just like Replicators from Stargate).
 Before RoFIs I worked on the DIVINE and the SymDIVINE model checkers.
 I also teach several seminar groups of courses:

-I am also a co-author of the new KSI, which is an annual on-line computer science course for high school students.
+I am also a co-author of the new KSI, which is an annual online computer science course for high school students.
 To complete the list, I help to hold InterLos, InterSob, and K-SCUK.
 All of these events are organized by people from Spolek přátel severské zvěře.

 I design and build robots with my friends from Robotika Brno.
 Our robot Aranka has won RoboticDay.
 We also try to spread and share our know-how at RoboCamps.
 For that we build several interesting pieces of hardware: RBControl, its successor RBCX and we also explored dirt cheap motor encoders.